 It is impossible to overstate the importance of civil rights, which the US Constitution protects.
-Civil rights comprise legal statutes relating to equality and individual freedoms.
+Civil rights encompass legal statutes that relate to equality and individual freedoms.

-Human rights are slightly different because they apply to all people, regardless of where they live, and were adopted by the United Nations in 1948 following the Second World War.
-Although the distinction can be tricky to unpack, knowing the difference is important if you need to hire the best civil rights lawyer for your case and require a specialist in this area of US law.
+Human rights are slightly different because they apply to all people, regardless of where they live, and were adopted by the United Nations in 1948 following World War II.
+Although the distinction can be tricky to unpack, knowing the difference is essential if you need to hire an experienced civil rights lawyer for your case and require a specialist in this area of US law.

 How Are Civil and Human Rights Different?